zakiriad/Drahmi/README.md

 # Drahmi
-An app to track your money in Algerian Gab
+An app to track your money in Algerian Gabs